klek17/DSAI_Miniproj/README.md

 *Data Driven Insights*
 - Top 5 genres for both males and females are identical (Comedy, Action, Fantasy, Adventure, Drama)
 - If the genre of anime is Slice-of-life, Shoujo, Comedy, Game or Martial-Arts, the funding required would likely be higher as they have the highest average number of episodes
-- Animes in the mystery, harem, Vampire, Psychological, Thriller would likely draw in the most revenue through merchandise sales as they have the highest average members
+- Animes in the Mystery, Harem, Vampire, Psychological, Thriller would likely draw in the most revenue through merchandise sales as they have the highest average members
 - From the average score of animes, we can see that scores

 *Machine Learning Comparisons*
-- Random Forest suggests that numeric variables with relatively high correlation with attrition are useful in predicting attrition
-- Logistic Regression is not recommended as a technique as most categorical variables are irrelevant in determining attrition
-- Neural Network is highly useful in effectively predicting attrition
+- NLTK model consistently produced low accuracy and decent F1 score however showed no room for further improvement as it was a pre-trained model and could not train itself on the data provided
+- BERT model produced consistently higher accuracies but lower F1 scores.
+However with each epoch, a clear increase in both accuracy and accuracy can be observed, hence showing BERT would be highly useful with further training

 ### What we have learnt from this project?
-- Using pandas.get_dummies to convert catrgorical variables into indicator variables
-- Logistic Regression model
-- Justify the suitability of a model based on readings from classification report
-- Neural Network model
+- Natural Language Toolkit
+- Training Bidirectional Encoder Representations from Transformers
+- Analysis of metrics such as accuracy and F1 score